crazyhottommy/ChIP-seq-analysis/README.md

 9. [Detecting broad domains and narrow peaks in ChIP-seq data with hiddenDomains](http://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-016-0991-z) [tool](http://hiddendomains.sourceforge.net/)
 10. [BroadPeak: a novel algorithm for identifying broad peaks in diffuse ChIP-seq datasets](http://bioinformatics.oxfordjournals.org/content/29/4/492)
 11. [epic: diffuse domain ChIP-Seq caller based on SICER]( https://github.com/endrebak/epic).
 It is a re-writen of SICER for faster processing using more CPUs.
 (Will try it for broad peak for sure).
+12. [Cistrome](http://cistrome.org/Cistrome/Cistrome_Project.html): The best place for wet lab scientist to check the binding sites.
+Developed by Shierly Liu lab in Harvard.

 **Different parameters using the same program can produce drastic different sets of peaks especially for histone modifications with variable enrichment length and gaps between peaks.
 One needs to make a valid argument for parameters he uses**